Michael Purol | Summit Chair

 Michael’s community and professional leadership roles include: Treasure of the Rotary Club of Hannibal; Executive Board Member of the Missouri Society of Professional Engineers; Executive Board Member of the Professional Engineers in Private Practice; Transportation Committee Member of the Hannibal Chamber of Commerce; Board Member of the US Highway 36/I-72 Association Corporation; Board member of the Mark Twain Lake Visitors and Educational Resources Center.
 He is also a member of the Knights of Columbus, Lions Club and Holy Rosary School Board.

-Prior to joining the Greater Burlington Partnership, Jason served as the Executive Director for the Louisa Development Group.
-He graduated from the University of Northern Iowa with a Bachelor’s Degree in Finance and Real Estate, and went on to earn his Masters of Business Administration from St. Ambrose University.
+He graduated from the University of Northern Iowa with a Bachelor’s Degree in Finance and Real Estate and went on to earn his Masters of Business Administration from St. Ambrose University.

 Mayor Michael Inman

 As Mayor for the City of Macomb, Illinois, Michael Inman serves as the Chief Executive Officer for the municipality, supervising all executive officers and employees of the city.
 He first took office in May 2011.